 By Dave Hawes, RA, LEED AP, and Martin Janousek, AIA

-An Omaha hotel built in 1915, famous for creating the first Reuben sandwich and as a destination for presidents and Hollywood stars, will reopen this August.
+An Omaha hotel built in 1915, famous for creating the first Reuben sandwich and as a destination for presidents and Hollywood stars, will reopen this November.
 Its guest list formerly included the likes of Bob Hope, Eleanor Roosevelt, Jimmy Stewart and Marlon Brando.
 Historically known as The Blackstone, the hotel was shuttered in 1976 and repurposed for office use in 1984 — the same year it was listed on the National Register of Historic Places.
-LEO A DALY’s integrated team of architects and engineers meticulously restored the Renaissance Revival style hotel while seamlessly infusing modern infrastructure and amenities.
+LEO A DALY and DLR Group’s integrated team of architects, engineers and interior designers meticulously restored the Renaissance Revival style hotel while seamlessly infusing modern infrastructure and amenities.

 The hotel will reopen this year as the Kimpton Cottonwood, its name paying homage to the stylish Cottonwood Room cocktail bar in the basement, which has also been restored to replicate the original.
 Like the first Cottonwood Room, it includes a metallic Cottonwood Tree canopied over the circular bar, and the original Art Deco sign.
 Among the hotel’s historic features are original tile floors, hardwood floors, a winding marble staircase, eighth floor terraces overlooking Omaha, and the grand ballroom with vaulted ceilings where Richard Nixon announced his presidential run in 1967.
 Hand-carved terracotta columns, pilasters and scrollwork will once again adorn the entryway used by John and Jackie Kennedy on their fifth anniversary in 1958.

 Layers of history